surya1527/Curd-operations-in-dynamodb/README.md

 I have considered my Table name as files.</br>
-In my case uder_id is the primary key and set the region depending on your region. irrespective of the number of columns the rows are created.
+In my case uder_id is the primary key and set the region depending on your region.</br>
+irrespective of the number of columns the rows are created.</br>
-To run a file open terminal and type [python3 filename.py] It runs the code.
+To run a file open terminal and type [python3 filename.py] It runs the code.</br>